hl7au/au-fhir-core/input/pagecontent/terminology.md

 ## Code systems

+See the [FHIR terminology section]({{site.data.fhir.path}}terminologies-systems.html) for a complete discussion on code systems and a list of code system names used in FHIR.
+All code systems used in this guide are defined in the base FHIR specification or [AU Base](https://build.fhir.org/ig/hl7au/au-fhir-base/terminology.html).
 No code systems have been defined for this implementation guide.